AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ### Core components

-- **GPU Share Scheduler Extender**: It uses the Kubernetes scheduler extender mechanism, and be responsible for determining whether a single GPU device on the node can provide enough GPU Memory when the global scheduler Filter and Bind, and records the GPU allocation result to the Pod Spec Annotation for subsequent filter at the time of Bind.
+- **GPU Share Scheduler Extender**: It uses the Kubernetes scheduler extender mechanism, it is responsible for determining whether a single GPU device on the node can provide enough GPU Memory when the global scheduler Filter and Bind, and records the GPU allocation result to the Pod Spec Annotation for subsequent filter at the time of Bind.

-- **GPU Share Device Plugin**: It uses the Device Plugin mechanism, be responsible for the allocation of the GPU device according to the decision of the GPU Share Scheduler Extender recorded on the Pod Spec Annotation.
+- **GPU Share Device Plugin**: It uses the Device Plugin mechanism, it is responsible for the allocation of the GPU device according to the decision of the GPU Share Scheduler Extender recorded on the Pod Spec Annotation.

 ### Process